rodnaph/edhen/README.md

 The decision on if an array is to be converted to a vector or hashmap is done by checking its keys.
 If any of the keys are non-numeric then a hashmap is used.

+EDN is generated as a single string, no pretty-printing is currently supported.
+Another tool should be used for this.

 ## Custom Tag Handlers